Amorgos: Landmarks

 The monastery of Panagia Hozoviotissa is situated on the cliffside, northeast of Chora.
 It was built early in the second millennium in order to protect a religious icon, dating from the year 812, from intruders.
 The icon is on public display inside the monastery.
 Opening time for visitors every day from 8:00 a.m. to 1:00 p.m and 5:00 p.m. to 7:00 p.m.
 Visitors have to be dressed in a specific way in order to enter.
 Men have to wear long trousers and women a skirt or a wrap around shift down to the knee, not trousers.
 The shift may, however, be worn over trousers.
 As of July 2012, the monastery is active and houses three practicing monks.

 Tourism is increasing slowly, although the island's geographical features prevent mass tourism.
 It is accessible only by boat.
 The three main tourist accommodations are located in Katapola, Aegiali and Chora.
 Hiking paths are relatively well maintained.
 Other activities include scuba diving, free-diving, and visiting the island's beaches (although this isn't its main attraction, like other Greek islands).

 Another landmark in the area is a group of windmills that can be seen on a hill above Chora.
 A couple of them can be visited, while others are either locked or in ruins.
 It's easy to reach the location either by car or on foot, going through Chora.
 There is no admission to enter the area.

+In popular culture

+Amorgos was predominately featured for its rich aquatic life and architectural aesthetic in the 1988 film The Big Blue by the French director Luc Besson.
+The success of the film transformed the island into an international destination for tourists and freediving communities.
+Amorgos was also featured in the 2023 film Two Tickets to Greece by Marc Fitoussi.